-Air Force Personnel (3F0X1) specialist support other airmen with essential information and resources for their position.
+An Air Force Personnel (3F0X1) Specialist supports other airmen with essential information and resources for their position.

-Personnel specialist are similar to a civilian HR position, with slightly different job tasks.
+Personnel specialists are similar to a civilian HR position, with slightly different job tasks.

 These individuals are essential to ensuring airmen get the answers to any career questions they have.